New York Central Railroad: Vanderbilt years: 1867–1954

-Vanderbilt's other lines were operated as part of the NYC; these included the New York and Harlem Railroad, Lake Shore and Michigan Southern Railway, Canada Southern Railway and Michigan Central Railroad.
+Vanderbilt's other lines were operated as part of the railroad included the New York and Harlem Railroad, Lake Shore and Michigan Southern Railway, Canada Southern Railway, and Michigan Central Railroad.

 The Spuyten Duyvil and Port Morris Railroad was chartered in 1869 and opened in 1871, providing a route on the north side of the Harlem River for trains along the Hudson River to head southeast to the New York and Harlem Railroad.
 Trains could head toward Grand Central Depot, built by NYC and opened in 1871, or to the freight facilities at Port Morris.
 From opening, it was leased by the NYC.

 The Geneva and Lyons Railroad was organized in 1877 and opened in 1878, leased by the NYC from opening.
 This was a connection between Syracuse and Rochester, running from the main line at Lyons to the Auburn Road at Geneva.
 It was merged into the NYC in 1890.

 In 1885, the New York, West Shore and Buffalo Railway, a competitor since 1883 with trackage along the west shore of the Hudson River and on to Buffalo closely paralleling the NYC, was taken over by the NYC as the West Shore Railroad and developed passenger, freight, and car float operations at Weehawken Terminal.
 The NYC assumed control of the Pittsburgh and Lake Erie and Boston and Albany Railroads in 1887 and 1900, respectively, with both roads remaining as independently-operating subsidiaries.
 William H. Newman, president of the New York Central lines, resigned in 1909.
 Newman had been president since 1901, when he replaced Samuel R. Callaway (who had replaced Depew as president in 1898).

 In 1914, the operations of eleven subsidiaries were merged with the New York Central & Hudson River Railroad, re-forming the New York Central Railroad.
 From the beginning of the merger, the railroad was publicly referred to as the New York Central Lines.
 In the summer of 1935, the identification was changed to the New York Central System, that name being kept until the merger with the Pennsylvania Railroad in 1968.
+To ensure a reliable coal supply for its steam locomotives in the early to mid-20th century, the railroad operated the Clearfield Bituminous Coal Corporation as a captive mining subsidiary in central Pennsylvania.